 Do you know how many scallops per person are needed?
-Today, I will dive deep into the many different scenarios that require various amounts of scallops per portion.
+Today, I will dive deep into the many scenarios requiring various amounts per portion.

-To give you a quick answer, if you are making a single-course main dish, you can use 4-6 per person.
-For starters or appetizers, you can go with 2-3 scallops per person.
+To give you a quick answer, if you are making a single-course entree, you can use 4-6 sea scallops per person.
+You can go with 2-3 scallops per person for starters or appetizers.

 This guide will help you buy exactly how much you need for the best flavor and texture.